DLR-RM/BlenderProc/examples/suncg_basic/README.md

 In `default_cam_param` we set parameters which are the same across all cam poses:
 We change the `rotation/format`.
 This is necessary as rotations are specified via a forward vector in the camera file.

-In the `intrinsics`, we further set the FOV and pixel aspect ratio to the same values used by `scn2cam`.

 ### SuncgLighting